OwenCookman/MilestoneProject2/README.md

 - Hover over a game card and see that the cursor changes to a pointing hand
 - Click on a game card, see it flip over, displaying its icon and stay that way
 - Click on a second game card, see it flip over, displaying its icon
-- Both icons on the cards are not the same
+- The icons on the cards are not the same
 - See that both cards turn black for a second before returning to their original position

 #### Move Counter